 Graduate Program Details

 Master’s degrees in healthcare administration consist of about 60 credits and two years of full-time study.
 However, thanks to the popularity of these programs, institutions across the U.S. have designed them to reflect the needs of specific populations of students.
-Executive programs boasting part-time study and online learning opportunities are now commonplace among master’s degrees in healthcare administration.
+Executive master’s programs that offer part-time study and online learning opportunities are now commonplace among master’s degrees in healthcare administration.

 The title and design of graduate degree programs in health administration differ based on the college in which they are housed (school of business, school of public health, school of public administration, school of healthcare management):